Rhys-Alexander/FYP/lit_struct.md

 - **Suggested references:**
   - Litjens et al. (2017) for survey on deep learning in medical imaging
   - Cuingnet et al. (2011) for earlier machine learning approaches
-  - **Gap:** Add references on traditional ML methods specifically for AD
+  - M Bari Antoret al. (2021) for a comparative analysis of ML algorithms to predict AD

 ### 2.2 2D vs. 3D Approaches for Volumetric Data